 Whether you want to find helpful freshwater fishing tips and resources or are interested in researching different types of fly fishing boats, explore our site today to discover the unique joys that freshwater fishing can bring to your life.

 Selecting your Freshwater Fishing Gear

-With nearly 8 million Canadians listing fishing as their preferred leisure activity, recreational anglers outnumber participants in most other outdoor sports.
+With nearly 44 million freshwater anglers in the U.S., freshwater fishing consistently tops the list of favorite outdoor sports.
 Successful anglers mix patience, skill, finesse, and sometimes brawn to land their catch.
 Having the right equipment makes it easier to achieve success and enjoy the sport.

 When I’m flipping in real heavy grass, I like to dab a little crazy glue on the hook and slide my worm up on it.
 It anchors the worm in place so you won’t lose it.
 I’ve won tournaments with that technique.

 Finding out how to get a boating license is a great first step towards getting out on the water as a responsible boater.
 Boating license and education requirements vary by state, but most courses and tests can be completed online.

 Boat taxes and deductions are a hot topic among current and prospective boat owners.
 Our boat tax guide can help navigate you through topics such as boats as a second home or business, charter boats, boat donations, and property taxes.

 Boat repairs and basic maintenance are an unavoidable part of boat ownership.
 Some owners decide to tackle this work themselves, while others opt for professional help.
 Follow these tips when choosing a boat mechanic to provide service for your vessel.